 When this mode is active, we may feel disconnected, spacey or numb; we might also be very much 'in our heads', rationalising and intellectualising everything without experiencing much emotion.
 These coping modes are not bad in any way – in fact, they probably helped you cope with painful experiences in your childhood – but they are not so helpful now, so we work to reduce their influence over your day-to-day life.

 Child and parent modes

 We also work with your child modes in schema therapy, such as the Vulnerable Child, which is the part of you that feels scared, small, vulnerable and hurt.
 Or the Angry Child, which is the part that becomes furious when your needs are not met, or someone threatens you.
 These child modes need calming, soothing and reassuring – doing this will help you feel stronger and more at peace.
-We will also try to encourage your Contented Child to feel calm, safe and at peace; and let your Happy Child bring some joy and lightness into your life (if you would like to know what this mode looks like, see below!).
+We will also help your Happy Child thrive and bring some joy, spontaneity and playfulness into your life (if you would like to know what this mode looks like, see below!).

 And 'maladaptive parent' modes such as the Punitive Parent, which attacks, criticises and punishes you for perceived weaknesses and failings; or the Demanding Parent, which has impossibly high standards and drives you relentlessly on, potentially causing stress, exhaustion and burnout.
 These critical modes can be really damaging, especially when they are very strong; so we work to turn down the volume of their harsh, critical commentary and reduce their power over you.